Computing and E-Safety

 - A choice of additional activities to further learning, practise retrieval and apply their knowledge to different contexts.
 These include a variety of learning opportunities, so every child has the opportunity to show their strengths and skills

 - Learning Mission journeys reflect what is being taught, vocabulary, relevant diagrams, photos and knowledge organisers

 - Developing robust e-safety policies and procedures

-The impact of this is our children understand the importance of staying safe online and what to do if they have any concerns.
+- Children understand the importance of staying safe online and what to do if they have any concerns

-We also encourage our families to use the NSPCC guidance found at: https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/online-safety
+We encourage our families to use the NSPCC guidance found at: https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/online-safety

 Here's what our children say:

 "We get to use loads of different pieces of technology.
 I love programming the Beebots."

 "The lego robotics was so much fun.
 We got to programme them using algorithms to do different things like spin, reverse and jump."